Deltares/hydromt_wflow/docs/getting_started/faq.rst

  | **Q**: Is there an easy way to update reservoirs or lakes parameters in my Wflow model ?

-To easily update reservoirs or lakes parameters, you can directly use the *reservoirs.geojson* and *lakes.geojson* that are saved by HydroMT into the *staticgeoms* folder.
+To easily update reservoirs or lakes parameters, you can directly use the *reservoirs.geojson* and *lakes.geojson* that are saved by HydroMT into the *geoms* folder.
 Once you have updated the parameters with the new value, just use these geojson files as your new "local" input data!

  | **Q**: Can I select a specific Wflow TOML config file when updating my model ?